-To capture the aurora (the Northern Lights and the Southern Lights) is an aspiration for many a photographer.
-And while technically speaking, it is not the most challenging of photographic subjects, it does take some careful planning.
-This beginner's guide gives you everything you need to know.
+To capture the aurora is an aspiration for many a photographer.
+Technically speaking, it is not the most challenging of subjects, but it does take some careful planning

 The aurora borealis and aurora australis – also known as the Northern Lights and the Southern Lights – are on many a photographer’s bucket list.
 To reliably find them usually means travelling to the planet’s polar regions, but while photographing them is relatively easy, it does require full manual control.
 It’s one of those projects where planning, preparation and practice really pays off, but as with any ambition to capture a fleeting moment in nature, it also requires luck.